ezavesky/udnd_02_apartment/README.md

 * Assets - assets including GoogleVR SDK clips for project
 * ProjectSettings - project settings for builds
 * .gitignore - ignore file based on Unity footprint
-* Build.zip - compressed build and package
+* build.zip - compressed build for Android
 * LICENSE - current license
 * README.md - this file
-* screenshot.png - running modification from mobile device
+* screens/*.jpg - examples of screenshots within app

 ### Customizations
 In building the apartement, a few steps were taken to go above just what